-Most restaurant owners know that the holidays can be a great time to make money or an absolutely horrible time where you lose money.
-Some experts estimate that over half of the restaurants around the country have a decline in their sales in November and December and some businesses lose up to 20%.
-That can be a huge problem, especially with most restaurants operating on incredibly tight budgets.
-The good news is that if you plan ahead and are careful during the holiday season, you can do your best to avoid being one of the restaurants that lose money.
-If you are careful, you can even make the holiday season profitable.
+Most restaurant owners know that the holidays can be an exciting time if you make money, or a dismal time if you lose money.
+Some experts estimate that over half of the restaurants around the country experience a decline in sales during the months of November and December, with some businesses losing up to 20%.
+That can be a huge problem, especially with many restaurants struggling to survive post-Covid.
+The good news is that if you plan well ahead of the holiday season, you can be assured that you will be one of those restaurants that makes a profit this holiday season.

-Open on the Holidays
+Open On the Holidays

 Offer Catering and Delivery

-If your restaurant will open on Thanksgiving, chances are that you will have a special menu that evening, but that isn’t the only night that you can make some changes.
+If your restaurant will be open on Thanksgiving, chances are that you will want to have a special Thanksgiving dinner menu.
+But that isn’t the only time that you can make some changes to your menu.
 Customers love variety and eating foods that fit into the season.
-Because of this, it can be a great idea to offer a few seasonal items on your menu.
-Try adding a dish with squash in it, pumpkin pie or a pumpkin flavored beverage.
-As with everything else, if you are going to try something new to get the attention of potential customers, be sure to advertise it so they know what is available.
+Because of this, it can be a great idea to offer a few seasonal items on your menu in conjunction with the holiday season.
+Try adding a dish with squash in it, pumpkin pie, or a pumpkin flavored beverage.
+These specials should be touted during the holiday season to attract shoppers and other people who may not ordinarily frequent your restaurant at this time of year.

 Keep Track of Staffing Requirements